Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 - Troy's games this year have yet to go over the total in four opportunities.

-- This year, the Trojans have turned the ball over nine times, five more than the Eagles' takeaways (4).
+- The Trojans have turned the ball over nine times this season, five more turnovers than the Eagles have forced (4).

 - Find the latest spread and moneyline odds for Troy at SISportsbook.